 Is It Bad To Check My Credit Score or Credit Reports?

 Financial experts advise consumers to check their own credit scores and reports at least once a year.
 Checking your credit reports often ensures that your information is accurate and that there are no fraudulent accounts in your name.
 You may be a victim of identity theft if you notice unusual or suspicious information on one of your credit reports.
+In that case, it’s a good idea to freeze credit reports for all three bureaus and make a report.

 What Information Do Lenders See on My Credit Reports?

-While hard and soft inquiries affect your credit differently, they provide the same information.
 When you authorize credit checks, you allow visibility of your credit reports.
 Credit reports are detailed summaries of your financial activities.

-Your credit reports will all have basic personal information about you, such as your name, birth date, current, and past residential addresses, phone numbers, and Social Security Number (SSN).
-Suppose you have ever listed an employer on a credit application.
-In that case, that information will also be visible on your credit reports.
+• Personal Information — Your credit reports will all have basic personal information about you, such as your name, birth date, current, and past residential addresses, phone numbers, and SSN.

-Your current and past financial accounts can be seen on your credit report.
+• Financial Accounts — Your current and past financial accounts can be seen on your credit report.
 If you have closed loan or credit card accounts from the past ten years, they may still appear on your report.
 Each account will have a corresponding date and status, such as open, closed, or past due.

 What Other Financial Activities Affect Credit Scores?